videofirst/vft-example-ui-tests/java/vfa/README.md

       <td nowrap><b>2.
 Complexity</b></td>
       <td>
         Some frameworks like Cucumber require you create multiple files - e.g. (1) a feature file, (2) a class with complex regular expressions to link up the feature file (3) the actual test code.
-This obviously puts off new users.
+This can be off putting for new users.
       </td>
       <td>
         VFA you can write your first full E2E with a single method of a single class making it breeze for new users.